Dangerous Mail Data

-RaySecur’s Threat Data Center is an open-source database for tracking in near real-time threats that could be mitigated with proper mail screening.
+RaySecur’s Dangerous Mail Data center is an open-source database for tracking in near real-time dangerous mail incidents.

-The TDC utilizes the Department of Alcohol Tobacco and Firearms’ (ATF) categorization system, with emphasis on location, target, responsible response organization and the success or failure of the threat.
+We utilize the US Department of Alcohol Tobacco and Firearms’ (ATF) categorization system, with emphasis on location, target, responsible response organization and the success or failure of the threat.

 Packages Scanned by MailSecur™